-- Total capital as a percent of total assets; - Total capital as a percent of risk-weighted assets.
+- · Total capital as a percent of total assets; - Total capital as a percent of risk-weighted assets.
 Under this method the Credit Union reviews its loan portfolio and other assets and assigns a risk-weighting using definitions and formulas set out in the Act and by the Deposit Guarantee Corporation of Manitoba.
 The more risk associated with an asset, a higher weighting is assigned.
-This method allows the Credit Union to measure capital relative to the possibility of loss with more capital required to support assets that are seen as being higher risk. - · Establishing policies for capital management, monitoring and reporting; - Establishing policies for related areas such as asset liability management; - · Reporting to the Board of Directors regarding financial results and capital adequacy; - Reporting to the Deposit Guarantee Corporation of Manitoba on its capital adequacy; and - · Establishing budgets and reporting variances to those budgets.
+This method allows the Credit Union to measure capital relative to the possibility of loss with more capital required to support assets that are seen as being higher risk.